soupi/learn-haskell-blog-generator/src/08-testing.md

 `Hspec` provides us with a monadic interface for describing, composing and nesting test specifications (`Spec`s).

-Using the `describe` function we can describe a group of tests, using the `it` function we can add a new test, and using a function like `shouldBe` we can compare two values and make sure they are equal by using their `Eq` instance.
+Using the `describe` function, we can describe a group of tests; using the `it` function, we can add a new test, and using a function like `shouldBe`, we can compare two values and make sure they are equal by using their `Eq` instance.
-If they are, the test will pass, and if not, it will fail with a descriptive error.
+If they are, the test will pass; if not, it will fail with a descriptive error.

 Let's try it and write a test that obviously fails!